Department of Applied Mathematics

 ECON 4070Topics in Microeconomics3

-Some (or all) of the following courses should be taken:3-9
+At least one of the following courses must be taken3

 II.
 Aerospace Engineering Sciences

-Students who pursue this option are usually double majors.
+Students who pursue this area of application are usually double majors.
 Students who wish to enroll in ASEN courses without being a double major should see their applied mathematics advisor for next steps.

 III.
 Chemical Engineering